 This tour is well-suited for art lovers, history buffs, or anyone interested in Frida Kahlo’s life and work.
 Its small-group format makes it ideal for those who want a more intimate, detailed experience compared to crowded, self-guided visits.

-It’s also a good pick for travelers who appreciate guided insights and want to learn from knowledgeable guides, while enjoying the flexibility of optional add-ons like local food or visiting Rivera’s studio.
+It’s also a good pick for travelers who appreciate guided insights and want to learn from guides, while enjoying the flexibility of optional add-ons like local food or visiting Rivera’s studio.

 However, if you’re seeking full access inside the home or have tight scheduling concerns, you may want to consider other options or be prepared for some limitations.